 The third step was to analyse the collected user-stories once again, this time with respect to the service requests posed in the user-stories.
-This second analysis led to a list of service request that could be organized into different service categories.
+This second analysis led to a list of service requests that were organized into different service categories.
 These categories are described in Section 2.3 "